DEFRA/ffc-jenkins-pipeline-library/README.md

 ### getVariables

-Takes the repository name as a parameter, i.e. `ffc-demo-web`, as well as the name of the relevant function to call depending on the project type.
+Takes the repository name as a parameter, i.e. `ffc-demo-web`, as well as the relevant version parameter to call depending on the project type.

 It returns information required by the build steps as an array
 - the PR number, i.e. `53`